ziemus/knausj_talon/core/modes/game_mode/README.md

 Similarly, automated game setup and cleanup happens on launching, closing, focusing back in and out of the game window, see the following code for details: [game_controls_setup.py](./game_controls_setup.py).

+Game mode is automatically launched and disabled if you focus in/out of the game window or launch a game, provided you add the game to your game list.
+See more details under: [How to use it? > Automated setup and cleanup](#automated-setup-and-cleanup-1).

 ## Bindings in .json files
 Instead of writing code to simply change keybindings for a game you may provide bindings in a user friendly manner with a .json file.
 They may be changed on the fly.
 They support keyboard, mouse and wheel inputs, as well as sequences of various inputs.
 A default binding is also provided.